Loan Modification Vs. Refinance: What’s Right For You?

 When To Get A Mortgage Loan Modification Or Refinance

 Whether you pursue a loan modification or refinance will largely depend on your financial situation and changes in the housing market.
-Let’s explore when it makes the most sense to go for a refinance or try to request a loan modification.
+Let’s explore when it makes the most sense to go for a refinance or request a loan modification.

 When A Loan Modification Makes Sense